-States Fish Commission steamer during it wine in the Castle much interest at the Smithsonian.
-Carical fehre which are nearly or entirely kind-the eyes becoming attrophied or obsolets from disuse, like those of the fish inhabiting the Mammoth Cave of Kentucky-while others have large eyes, and the blind fish of the cave are allied to some superficial marine fishes that have well-developed eyes.
+States Fish Commission steamer during its late cruise in the Caribbean are exciting much interest at the Smithsonian, Curiosity is intensified by those specimens of deep sea fishes which are nearly or entirely blindthe eyes becoming atrophied or obsolete from disuse, like those of the fish inhabiting the Mammoth Cave of Kentucky-while others have large eyes, and the blind fish of the cave are allied to some superficial marine fishes that have well-developed eyes.

-A Lindon paper, in its account of the meet of the Coaching Club, says the Earl and Counters of Shrewsbury were conspicuous by having no guests on their coach, and they did not join the gay procession that wended its way to Hurlingham afterward.
+A London paper, in its account of the meet of the Coaching Club, says the Earl and Countess of Shrewsbury were conspicuous by having no guests on their coach, and they did not join the gay procession that wended its way to Hurlingham afterward.
 It will be remembered that Lord S. eloped with Mrs. Mundy, nee Morewood.
-What, however, has tended most of all to at England's premier Earl out of society has been his heartless conduct to his mother.
+What, however, has tended most of all to put England's premier Earl out of society has been his heartless conduct to his mother.
 It is said that on this account the Prince of Wales cut him dead.

 An ill-timed cough or sneeze has often involved unpleasant consequences, but Mme.
-Dodiesu came to griet the other day through merely a sigh.
-Tais lady, tired of her husband, a master butcher of Havre, eloped with a young man in his employ, after she had provided tunds for a good time out of the butcher's cash box to the extent of \$2 000.
+Dodieau came to grier the other day through merely a sigh.
+This lady, tired of her husband, a master butcher of Havre, eloped with a young man in his employ, after she had provided tunds for a good time out of the butcher's cash box to the extent of \$2 000.
 M. Dodieau's telegram brought a detective to the fugitive's hotel in Paris.
 There he found in bed a solitary young man, who swore roundly at him for violation of domicile.
 The officer was about to retire, when a half-stifled sigh arrested him.
 Search revealed a cunningly concealed closet, on opening which the erring and straying butcheress fell half fainting into his arms.

-A Big Blast.
+----A Big Blast.